jepa/ubcdown/README.md

 ```

-Adittionally, if you have less than four data chapters you can just comment out the last chapter and set the child option to `eval = F`.
-Alternativeley you can just errase the chapter info in the main script.
+Additionally, if you have less than four data chapters you can just comment out the last chapter and set the child option to `eval = F`.
+Alternatively you can just erase the chapter info in the main script.

 #### Appendices

 The basic structure has one appendix for each data chapter.
-So, for each chapter you also need to createan apendix section as detailed above.
+So, for each chapter you also need to create the appendix section as detailed above.
 Below is the form.

 ```